 Your professional HVAC technician should perform the following tasks during a spring maintenance tune-up of your central air conditioner or heat pump:

 - Clean the inside and outside coils of your split-system cooling system.
 While the outside coils can collect dust and dirt, the inside coils are vulnerable to dust and dirt as well, plus mold and bacteria.
 Either way, foreign material on a coil will degrade the heat-exchange process that’s crucial for AC and heat pump operation.
-When the coils are dirty, your system has to work harder to cool your home, and that overwork may damage the compressor and air handler.
+When the coils are dirty, your system has to work harder to cool your home, and that overwork may damage the compressor and air handler, either of which is a very expensive AC repair.
 If inside coils are contaminated with mold or bacteria, that creates a health hazard.

 - Clean and lubricate moving parts in the machinery, including the air handler and compressor motors.
 Dirt on sensitive moving parts creates friction, which then requires more energy for the machinery to operate (leading to premature breakdowns).